-Malik also avoided a common mistake of becoming a "biased learner"-when a leader is promoted but holds on to existing ties, rather than reaching out to other groups to gain perspective and relationships needed for the new role.
-He introduced himself to peers in other legal functions and to colleagues doing similar work in different countries.
-He identified stakeholders and business leaders in other regions and functions and sought to create visibility for himself and his team.
+Malik also introduced himself to peers in other legal functions and to colleagues doing similar work in different countries to gain insight into the role and feedback on potential gaps.
+He identified stakeholders and leaders in other regions and functions to gain greater knowledge of the business context and political dynamics.
+Through these ties, he gained greater understanding of the capabilities needed in the role and how to adapt-as well as creating visibility for himself and his team.
 "Everyone just talks about Legal-not a specific person or specialty ...
 I try to let people know we are here and who we are."
 Making that effort and demonstrating skill when he was involved in a problem or project built his reputation.
 "I showed in the heat of the moment what we can do and that I-the human being behind it-can add value and be a good partner."